nazir-dariel/RoadWarrior_TeamDarielSalties/Architecture Decision Records.md

 **Decision:** We intend to create plugins for the most popular mail providers to simplify the process of email-based integration into Road Warrior.

 **Consequences:** This streamlines the experience for the majority of users, but not all.
 For users using other email clients, there must be a generic email polling component.

+## Decision 6: Off the shelf authentication and identity provider
+**Status:** Accepted

+**Context:** We need to have authorization and authentication

+**Decision:** We intend to use a Authentication-as-a-service (AaaS) provider for the authentication and authorization of Road Warrior

+**Consequences:**
+* Abstracts away nuances of authentication flows (traveller login, system authentication, password recovery etc)
+* Standards such as Oauth, OIDC and SAML are easily available, this reduces vendor lock-in
+* Extensible: because newer, features like WebAuthn are easiliy available (this can potentially increase vendor lock-in)
+* Quick way to implement user management dashboards
+* Access log can also be incorporated

+## Decision 7: The use of a Data Lake
+**Status:** Accepted

+**Context:** The system needs to collate data from different sources

+**Decision:** We make the assumption that alot of the data are event based and needs to be cleansed or transformed to make sense.
+The Data Lake approach accomodates this and can be geographically dispersed when leveraging cloud.

+**Consequences:**
+* The data lake will and can grow very large - however with different levels of storage we could reduce cost.
+* The system can generate different views of data.
+* The data can be mined for insights.